 In 2009, the Surayya Anne Foundation opened its first “shelter” apartment.
-Over the years, apartments have been added as needed and today there are six apartments used to meet the needs of women and children in the Tulsa community.
-Also, we have seen a continuous growth in the number and scope of programs.
-It is our sincere hope that we will be able to expand and continue the good work that we have established in the coming years.
+Over the years, apartments have been added as needed and today there are eight apartments providing 12 bedrooms and housing up to 24 clients at one time, used to meet the needs of women and children in the Tulsa community.
+Also, the foundation has seen continuous growth in the number and scope of programs.
+It is their sincere hope that they will be able to expand and continue the good work that has been established in the coming years.

 The foundation has always had a priority to the Muslim community due to the fact that they had a clientele that had many special considerations including diet and daily life, however, it was always understood that anyone; regardless of race, religion, or creed; would be considered for their services.
 The foundation has proudly been able to maintain this standard to this day, and for that reason it has never been designated as a religious organization: it is a humanitarian organization.